Serving Our Community

 Photo Credit: Matthew LaGamma

-First Church has identified racial justice and working to confront white privilege as a critical priority.
-The Racial Justice Working Group, which is comprised of members of the congregation, had developed a strategy and is implementing programs and events that forward its goals.
+First Church has identified racial justice and working to confront white supremacy as a critical priority.
+The Antiracism Committee, which is comprised of members of the congregation, develops strategy and implements programs and events that forward our goals.

 Yet, much work remains to be done.
 Our 150th anniversary in 2015 provided us with an opportunity to reflect with pride and honesty on our founding and provided us with ethical grounding that will inform our future.
 Who do we want to be on our 200th anniversary?

 Although First Church’s founders were abolitionists, many of them – like abolitionists more broadly – stopped short of calling for racial equality.
-And while the congregation recommitted to working on racial justice after the early departure of its segregationist first pastor, First Church, like many others, has had moments worthy of celebration as well as some of which it is less proud.
+The congregation recommitted to working on racial justice after the early departure of its segregationist first pastor.

 Sanctuary